TZstatsADS/Spring2018-Project2-Group9/doc/a_note_on_contributions.md

 Yuhao Kang
 + Helped Xueyao clean our dataset, merged web links into original data.
-+ Built the "Statistics"" page and its subclass with Xueyao, mainly worked on interactive hist, pie chart and overalll 3D scatter plot, improved plot quality by adjusting parameters.
++ Built the "Statistics"" page and its subclass with Xueyao.
++ Mainly worked on interactive hist, pie chart and overalll 3D scatter plot, improved plot quality by adjusting parameters.
 + Joined team discussion and organized ideas about improvements.